vhelin/wla-dx/doc/symbols.rst

 [source files]
 **************

 These are used to identify what files were used during the assembly process, especially to map generated assembly back to source file contents.
-Each line lists a hexadecimal file index, a hexadecimal CRC32 checksum of the file, and a file path relative to the generated ROM's root.
+Each line lists a hexadecimal object file index, a hexadecimal source file index, a hexadecimal CRC32 checksum of the file, and a file path relative to the generated ROM's root.
 This could be used to load in the contents of one of the input files when running the ROM and verifying the file is up-to-date by checking its CRC32 checksum against the one generated during assembly.

-- Regex match: ``[0-9a-fA-F]{4} [0-9a-fA-F]{8} .*``
+- Regex match: ``[0-9a-fA-F]{4}:[0-9a-fA-F]{4} [0-9a-fA-F]{8} .*``
-- Format specifier: ``%4x %8x %s``
+- Format specifier: ``%4x:%4x %8x %s``

 [rom checksum]
 **************